aionnetwork/aion-docs/kernel/management/secure-java-connection.en.md

 </api>
 ```

-Once config enable the api secure connection, the kernel will automatically generate the curve keypair, you can find the key pair files in the `zmq_keystore` folder.
+Once you have enabled the API secure connection, the kernel will automatically generate the curve key pair.
+You can find the key pair files in the `zmq_keystore` folder.

 ```bash
 drwxr-xr-x 10 jay jay 4096 Nov 23 15:27 ./